 So, basically Little Women (the 2018 version) is amazing and although it sticks pretty true to the original story there are enough modernizing tweaks to make the experience the teeniest bit surprising amidst the nostalgic heart bursting and eyes brimming with tears.
 The.
 Whole.
 Movie.

 I loved the re-telling and re-imagining of this classic story and I can’t wait to read the book again.
 In fact, the whole way through the film I was thinking how much I needed to read Little Women again.
 And Little Men.
 And Jo’s Boys.
 Oh, and the others.

 Even 150 years after it was written, the story holds up.
 The love between sisters is timeless—no matter how different they are, theirs is an impenetrable bond.

 “I could never love anyone as I love my sisters.”

-On September 28, 2018 Little Women releases in theatres everywhere.
+On September 28, 2018 Little Women released in theatres everywhere.

 Little Women synopsis